Detecting the gravitational wave memory effect with TianQin: Relevant parameter space

 The effect of neglecting the memory effect in the waveforms can be quantified using the mismatch between the waveforms with and without the memory effect.
 For two different waveform models $\td{h}_1(f)$ and $\td{h}_2(f)$, the mismatch is defined as \bea \cM=1-\frac{\brk{\td{h}_1,\td{h}_2}}{\sqrt{\brk{\td{h}_1,\td{h}_1}\brk{\td{h}_2,\td{h}_2}}}\,, \eea where \bea\brk{\td{h}_1,\td{h}_2}=4\text{Re}\int^{f_{max}}_{f_{min}}\frac{\td{h}_1(f)\td{h}_2^{*}(f)}{S_{n}(f)}df\,.\eea

-The threshold of the mismatch is determined when the systematic error caused by the wrong waveform equals the statistical errors caused by the instrumental noise.
-In the high \ac{SNR} regime, the threshold of the mismatch is given by \cite{Chatziioannou:2017tdw,Mangiagli:2018kpu} \bea\cM_{th}=\frac{D}{2\rho^2}\,, \eea where $D$ is the number of parameters used to determine the waveforms, in our case, we have $D=8$.
+The systematic errors introduced by a reliable waveform need to be lower than statistical errors.
+In high SNR regime, the statistical errors can be estimated from the inverse of Fisher matrix $\Gamma_{ij}=(\partial_{i}h|\partial_{j}h)$ (where i, j are the waveform's parameters), and these errors are decreased as $\text{SNR}^{-1}$ \cite{Vallisneri:2007ev}.
+The threshold value of mismatch is given by \cite{Chatziioannou:2017tdw,Mangiagli:2018kpu,Baird:2012cu} \bea\cM_{th}=\frac{D}{2\rho^2}\,, \eea where $D$ is the number of parameters whose estimation is affected by the waveform model accuracy.
+In our case, we have $D=4$.
 One needs $\cM<\cM_{th}$ to ensure that the parameter estimation is unbiased.
+It should be noted that the results given by Eq. (\ref{thre}) become unreliable as the SNR decreases \cite{Vallisneri:2007ev,Baird:2012cu}.

 The dependence of the mismatch on the symmetric mass ratio $\eta$ and the total mass $M$, for several values of the effective spin $\chi$ and the fixed luminosity distance $D_{\rm L}\,$, is plotted in Fig. \ref{etamassmismatch}.
-One can see the contours for the mismatch threshold and those for the \ac{SNR} threshold are very close to each other.
-This is because the \ac{SNR} threshold is in fact inferred from the mismatch threshold, but has been rounded to integer numbers to make it easier to use.
+One can see the contours for the mismatch threshold and those for the \ac{SNR} equal to 3 are close to each other.

-We also plot the critical contour which represent for the mismatch equals to its threshold for different redshift values on the symmetric mass ratio $\eta$ and redshifted total mass $M$ in Fig. \ref{threred}.
-Then for the sources closer than the corresponding redshift, the memory effect must be considered in order to avoid possible systematic errors.
-One can see that the critical contours shrink with the increasing of the redshift.
-As we mentioned before, if we don't consider the memory effects in the waveform modelling, systematic errors will be introduced for the relevant parameters such as $M$ and $\eta$.
-For the displacement memory, the influence may exist even for a source at $z=4$, if its about $3\times10^5 \mSun$ with almost equal masses.
-However, for the spin memory effect, it can only have influence for very small redshift, which means that it can be neglected safety.
+We also plot the critical contours where the mismatch reaches its threshold for different redshift values on $M$-$\eta$ plane in Fig. \ref{threred}.
+One can see that the critical contours shrink when the redshift is increased.
+For a source with total mass near $4\times10^5~\mSun\,$, one should consider the contribution of displacement memory to the waveform even when the source is beyond redshift 5, while for the spin memory mode, it can only have influence for very small redshift, another indication that spin memory is unlikely to be directly detected with a single source.